You have Questions and we have all the Answers in the FAQ LINK.

 We are a NON PROFIT CORP and that is Extremely Valuable to Player's and Family's because that means there is INTEGRITY and No Outside Interests can Influence our Decision Making.
 Boys and Family's ALWAYS come FIRST and We Never Require our Duke's Players to Purchase any New Gear, Helmets, bags or other equipment.
 Players and Family's are however Responsible for their Costs Associated with Transportation, Hotel and Meals etc.

-IF THERE IS NO FEE OR COST TO PARTICIPATE IN THE DUKE'S LACROSSE CLUB PROGRAM THEN WHAT COSTS ARE ACTUALLY ASSOCIATED WITH PLAYING ON THE CLUB BECAUSE IT CAN'T BE TOTALLY FREE?
+IF THERE IS NO FEE OR COST TO PARTICIPATE IN THE DUKE'S LACROSSE CLUB PROGRAM, THEN WHAT COSTS ARE ACTUALLY ASSOCIATED WITH JOINING THE DUKE'S?

 Great Question.
 Player's and Family's are Responsible for Purchasing their Uniform Pieces when they Join Duke's Lacrosse but thereafter, they only PAY AS THEY PLAY for Tournaments, Clinics, Practices, Playdays and Events they Participate in.